-17 For more information on recording land tenure rights, spatial planning (i.e. defining purposes for which land - including buildings and other structures - and other natural resources may or may not be used) and property valuation, see VGGT Technical Guide on agricultural investment (No. 4) at 35-37; see also VGGT Technical Guides for Recordation and Valuation.
+For more information on recording land tenure rights, spatial planning (i.e. defining purposes for which land - including buildings and other structures - and other natural resources may or may not be used) and property valuation, see VGGT Technical Guide No. 4 pp. 35-37; see also VGGT Technical Guides No. 9 and 10 on Recording and Registration of tenure rights; and VGGT Technical Guide No. 11 on Valuation of tenure rights.

-18 VGGT Technical Guide for agricultural investment (No. 4) at 35, box 9 (stating that good land administration: "[g]uarantees ownership and security of tenure"; "[s]upports land and property taxation"; "[p]rovides security for credit"; "[d]evelops and monitors land markets"; "[p]rotects State lands"; "[r]educes land disputes"; "[f]acilitates land reform"; "[i]mproves urban planning and infrastructure development"; "[s]upports environmental management"; and "[p]roduces impact assessments (see Chapter 2.IV) so that all necessary safeguards can be put into place (see generally Chapter 3).
-In this regard, investors should also be aware of the various ways in which tenure right holders may be structured or organised (e.g. individual, company, collective or co-operative, traditional authority), and the parties should take such structure and organisation into account in planning an investment.
+VGGT Technical Guide No. 4, p.
+35, box 9 (stating that good land administration: "[g]uarantees ownership and security of tenure"; "[s]upports land and property taxation"; "[p]rovides security for credit"; "[d]evelops and monitors land markets"; "[p]rotects State lands"; "[r]educes land disputes"; "[f]acilitates land reform"; "[i]mproves urban planning and infrastructure development"; "[s]upports environmental management"; and "[p]roduces statistical data") (citing UNECE.
+1996.
+Land administration guidelines).